EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 #### Why does this guide use train.py rather than model_main.py for training?
 This guide uses "train.py" to run training on the TFLite detection model.
 The train.py script is deprecated, but the model_main.py script that replaced it doesn't log training progress by default, and it requires pycocotools to be installed.
 Using model_main.py requires a few extra setup steps, and I want to keep this guide as simple as possible.
 Since there are no major differences between train.py and model_main.py that will affect training ([see TensorFlow Issue #6100](https://github.com/tensorflow/models/issues/6100), I use train.py for this guide.

+#### How do I check which TensorFlow version I used to train my detection model?
+Here’s how you can check the version of TensorFlow you used for training.

+1. Open a new Anaconda Prompt window and issue `activate tensorflow1` (or whichever environment name you used)
+2. Open a python shell by issuing `python`
+3. Within the Python shell, import TensorFlow by issuing `import tensorflow as tf`
+4. Check the TensorFlow version by issuing `tf.__version__` .
+It will respond with the version of TensorFlow.
+This is the version that you used for training.

+#### Bazel configuration session for building GPU-enabled TensorFlow